dataoperandz/cassper/README.md

 ![cassper-schema-format](https://user-images.githubusercontent.com/2450752/83220095-1295af80-a140-11ea-82d2-05fc2f333cab.png)

 When running the migration, Cassper will executes each and every migration scripts in the src/main/resources/cassper director.
 The migration script executing order is determined by the version number.
-For an example 1.0, 1.1, 1.2 etc. Following are the schema migration scripts that I have added in the `src/main/resources/cassper` directory.
+For an example `1.0`, `1.1`, `1.2` etc. Following are some example migration scripts that can be put in `src/main/resources/cassper` directory.

 ```
 ❯❯ ls -al src/main/resources/cassper